Best Online Computer Science Programs in South Carolina (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online computer science degree in South Carolina offers a flexible path to a high-demand career.
-South Carolina offers competitive entry-level wages, though median salaries are currently 7.7% below the national trend.
+South Carolina offers competitive wages for computer science professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, South Carolina students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online computer science programs and are ranked based on affordability, graduation rates, and student outcomes in South Carolina.